george-gca/bracis_2023_srcaps/pages/our_solution.md

 </Footnotes>

 <!--
-A few questions might arise, besides why we used capsules.

-Why did we stick with adaptive loss?

 Why did we stick with adaptive loss?
 Well, we tested a lot of different loss functions, and we found that the adaptive loss function was the one that gave us the best results.
 The adaptive loss function is a generalization of a lot of loss functions, and it is defined by a shape parameter alpha and a scale parameter c.
 When alpha is equal to 2, the adaptive loss function is equivalent to the L2 loss function.
 When alpha is equal to 1, the adaptive loss function is equivalent to the Charbonnier loss function, which itself is a generalization of the L1 and L2 loss functions, and so on.
 In our case, we started with alpha equal to 1, which is equivalent to the Charbonnier loss function, and let the network learn during training the best value of alpha and c.
 -->